 “Passable LA-set, UK-produced horror-thriller that successfully pulls off an impressively complex structure and an end-of-act-one narrative switcheroo.”
-MJ Simpson, British Horror Revival
+British Horror Revival

-The movie will be released on Amazon and other VOD channels in October 2019.
+The movie was released on Amazon and other VOD channels in October 2019.

 British filmmaker Chris O’Neill and his producer wife Rochelle Carino decided to create a horror-thriller that served as a cautionary tale to young women trying to get into the entertainment industry.